UplinkCoder/d-tui/README.md

   - [ ] SMARTPLACE (use smart placement for x, y)
   - [ ] Horizontal scrollbar
   - [ ] Vertical scrollbar
+- TMessageBox
+  - [ ] Override secondaryFiber for handleEvent
 - TApplication
-  - [ ] Switch to Alt-X to exit, add confirmation dialog
+  - [x] Switch to Alt-X to exit
+  - [ ] Confirmation dialog on exit
   - [ ] Timers:
     - [ ] setTimer
     - [ ] getSleepTime